flow-php/flow/src/adapter/etl-adapter-amphp/README.md

 This adapter comes with built-in [worker](bin/worker-amp) CLI application but feel free to create custom.
 Customization of the works will let you adjust logger or autoloader.

-## Contributing

-This repo is **READ ONLY**, in order to contribute to Flow PHP project, please open PR against [flow](https://github.com/flow-php/flow) monorepo.

-Changes merged to monorepo are automatically propagated into sub repositories.